The Sale of Dental Practices, Raising Capital and More with Logan Growth Advisors

 Are you at

 And most people, I think it almost steeled them against needing to affiliate, right?
-Because I made it through covid.
+Because I made it through COVID.
 I can make it through whatever comes next.
 We saw, I think, an uptake of people rushing for the exit in connection with threatened tax changes.
-So the past couple of years, December 31st was a big date for those of us to do m and a because everyone wanted to squeeze it in for the what if so far hasn't happened and doesn't look like this year.
+So the past couple of years, December 31st was a big date for those of us to do M&A, because everyone wanted to squeeze it in for the what if so far hasn't happened and doesn't look like this year.